lizaodawn/IMMARKUS-wiki-clone/04-Designing-a-Data-Model.md

 To create entities and properties in the data model mode, enter the data model mode by clicking **Data Model** on your left side bar.

-1. On the upper menu bar you will see that you are editing Entity Classes.
+1. On the upper menu bar you will see that you are editing entity classes.
 Click **Create New Entity Class**.

 ![Screenshot (540)](https://github.com/rsimon/immarkus/assets/128056738/b062b31e-9e57-4e15-bfc6-ffead8aef613)